Paul Molitor: Personal life

 During the early years of his career, Molitor began using cocaine and marijuana.
 During the trial of a drug dealer in 1984, Molitor admitted that he had used drugs.
 Many years later, he said, "There are things you're not so proud of — failures, mistakes, dabbling in drugs, a young ballplayer in the party scene.
 Part of it was peer pressure.
 I was young and single, and hung around with the wrong people. ...
 You learn from it.
 You find a positive in it.
 It makes you appreciate the things that are good."
 He claims to have stopped using drugs in 1981, and has since visited schools to lecture about the dangers of drug use.

-Molitor married Linda Kaplan in 1981, and before their 2003 divorce it was revealed he had fathered a son in an extramarital affair with Joanna Andreou and was paying child support.
-During his legal separation from Linda, he fathered another child with the woman who would become his second wife, Destini; they later had a third child together.
-During his Hall of Fame induction speech, Molitor mentioned his difficult family relationships; the divorce from Linda caused such hard feelings that his ex-wife and daughter almost did not attend his induction ceremony.
+Molitor married Linda Kaplan in 1981, and had a daughter, Blaire.
+Before their 2003 divorce, it was revealed that he had fathered a son, Joshua, in an extramarital affair with Joanna Andreou, and was paying child support.
+During his legal separation from Linda, he fathered another child, daughter Julia, with the woman who would become his second wife, Destini.
+Molitor and Destini married in 2014, and went on to have another child, son Benjamin.

+During his Hall of Fame induction speech, Molitor mentioned his difficult family relationships; the divorce from Linda caused such hard feelings that his ex-wife and their daughter almost did not attend his induction ceremony.

 Molitor's nephew is professional disc golfer Cale Leiviska.